-Today’s POP RESCUE is the debut 1994 eponymous album from former actress, Michelle Gayle.
+Today’s POP RESCUE from a fate uncertain is the debut 1994 eponymous album from former actress, Michelle Gayle.
+Is this album filled with Sweetness, or would you be Happy Just To Be Without?
+Read on…

 The album opens with Get Off My Back – a defiant set of lyrics, and not entirely dissimilar to something you’d find on Eternal‘s debut album from the previous year, aside from Michelle’s rap to her ‘homies’.